 Exercising regularly can increase red blood cell levels and hemoglobin.
 That’s because when muscles work more, they need more energy and more oxygen.
 Moderate physical activity signals your body to increase red blood cell production in order to increase the oxygen supply to your muscles .

 However, strenuous exercise can have the opposite effect.
 It can actually damage and destroy red blood cells.
 This is one of the reasons that endurance athletes often have anemia .

 In many cases, there are drugs that can treat the underlying cause of anemia, and thereby increase red blood cell count.
 These include:

 - Antibiotics to treat infections

-- Hormones to treat heavy menstrual bleeding in teenaged and adult women
+- Hormones to treat heavy menstrual bleeding in teenage and adult women

-- Medicines to prevent the body’s immune system from destroying its own red blood cells
+- Medicines to prevent the body’s immune system from destroying its own RBCs (in autoimmune disease)

 - Chelation therapy in cases of heavy metal toxicity

 EPO can also be used as a therapeutic agent for the treatment of anemia associated with various conditions such as kidney disease, chemotherapy, inflammatory bowel disease (IBD), autoimmune disease, HIV, RBC disorders, and blood loss following surgery or trauma [18, 19, 20, 21, 22, 23, 24, 25, 26].